Top Sellers in Commentaries > Series:

 This is a key Old Testament book, as well as charting a key change in the life of God's people it provides some of the most important prophecies fulfilled only in the life of Jesus of Nazareth.
 Its lessons for the contemporary church are particularly apt.

 Too often modern commentaries become a discussion between commentators rather than an exploration of what the text has to say to contemporary readers.
 Allan Harman's methods follow those of Leon Morris and Allan McRae in that he devotes most of his energy to discovering what God is saying through his prophet, rather than what we are saying amongst ourselves.

-Allan Harman has had a life-time interest in exposition of the biblical text, and also in the history of interpretation.
-He is Research Professor of Old Testament at the Presbyterian Theological College in Melbourne, Australia.
-He has lectured and preached in many countries, and he served as the senior editor of the Reformed Theological Review, Australia's oldest theological journal until he retired at the end of 2013.
+Allan Harman has had a life-time interest in exposition of the biblical text.
+He is Research Professor at the Presbyterian Theological College in Melbourne, Australia.
+He has lectured and preached in many countries and served as the senior editor of the Reformed Theological Review, Australia's oldest theological journal until he retired at the end of 2013.

 Other items from the Focus on the Bible series:

 People who looked at this item also looked at: